 Feburary 14th– Valentine’s Day

 Westerners are familiar with this holiday!
-Except this time its all for the guys!
+Except for this time it’s all for the guys!
 This day is dedicated solely for the guys.
 Girls will often buy or even better make chocolates for their lucky lad on this day.
-See what we did here.

 March 14th– White Day